juliopezua/session-6/README.md

 <script src="recipe-list/recipe-list.component.js"></script>
 ```

+There should be no change to the browser view.
+Check to ensure there are no errors.

 ###Search / Sort Filter

 Add a search input field to the top of `recipe-list.template.html`.
 Note the use of [ng-model](https://docs.angularjs.org/api/ng/directive/ngModel):